kingzamzon/docs/docs/user-wallets/pkps/bitcoin/overview.md

 Due to the unique nature of PKPs—where the full private key cannot be reconstructed—we must prepare the Bitcoin transaction so that it only requires the PKP's signature before signing it.
 Additionally, after obtaining the PKP signature, we need to convert it from the standard ECDSA format to Bitcoin's DER (Distinguished Encoding Rules) format before finalizing and broadcasting the transaction.

+## Prerequisites

+Before continuing with this guide, make sure you have the following:

+- An understanding of [Lit Actions](../../../sdk/serverless-signing/overview.md) and how they work.
+- A basic understanding of Bitcoin transactions, specifically [PSBTs (Partially Signed Bitcoin Transactions)](https://en.bitcoin.it/wiki/BIP_0174) and [Bitcoin Scripts](https://en.bitcoin.it/wiki/Script).

 ## P2SH Examples

 Our docs currently have four different examples of using PKPs to sign Bitcoin [P2SH (Pay-to-Script-Hash)](https://river.com/learn/terms/p/p2sh/) transactions: